codefwd/dmitry/README.md

 # Using dmitry for information gathering
-To show reconnaissance phase using dmitry (Deepmagic Information Gathering Tool)
+reconnaissance phase using the Deepmagic Information Gathering Tool